ls1intum/Artemis/supporting_scripts/course-scripts/quick-course-setup/README.md

 2. Configure the values in config.ini according to your setup.

 3. Install the missing packages of the Python scripts that you want to execute (if not done already).
+You can check the [requirements.txt](./supporting_scripts/course-scripts/quick-course-setup/requirements.txt) file for the required packages.

 4. Run the main script using IntelliJ: